Fine Motor Christmas Activities

 copyscape notice

-These fine motor Christmas activities can be used to help improve your child's hand strength and finger dexterity.
+These simple, effective fine motor Christmas activities can be used to help improve your child's hand strength and finger dexterity.

 On this page, I outline some basic techniques that you can incorporate into almost any Christmas craft activity, to help improve your child's fine motor skills, while still having lots of fun!